 To enable real-time monitoring of research activities, the university maintains a database of faculty research activities (including grant proposals and abstracts).
 This internal database of activities allows faculty to personally add and update their progress and serves as the basis for annual research output reporting.
 The databases provide key performance indicators on research performance used for quality management.

 Faculty must submit their grant proposals for internal review to ensure the quality of WVPU research projects.
 The multi-step process requires approval from the respective academic department heads and the Research Support Services, the Heads of Finance and Administration and Human Resources, the Associate Director, and finally the Director.
 Faculty seeking grants document the internal approval process by the WVPU Proposal Approval Form.
 To enhance the quality of proposals and increase the likelihood of successful applications, faculty requesting grants requests exceeding €20,000 must present their proposals to internal and invited external experts for comment and feedback prior to receiving approvals from any members of the Executive Board.

 Research involving human subjects is subject to approval by an ethics committee.
 WVPU submits all ethics applications of eligible research of both faculty and students to the Ethics Committee of the Institutional Review Board (IRB) of Webster University.
-The IRB ensures that the proposed research meets the Webster University requirements for ethical research as well as complies with any applicable federal regulations and processes in the country where the research takes occurs.
-The IRB policy and review process is available here.
+The IRB ensures that the proposed research meets the Webster University requirements for ethical research, as well as complies with any applicable federal regulations and processes in the country where the research takes occurs.
+IRB policy and review process.

 External research review

 WVPU conducts an external review of its research every three years as part of an external evaluation of research performance, research infrastructure, and teaching.